 - Invade bloodstream and hematogenous spread multiple sites of the body:

 - lungs (hemorrhage)

 Second Phase (Immune Phase)

-After seroconversion Spirochetes start to disappear from the blood but they may colonize in kidney: Leptospira become adherent to the proximal tubular brush border and is excreted in the urine.
+After seroconversion, Spirochetes disappear from the blood, but they may colonize in the kidney: Leptospira becomes adherent to the proximal tubular brush border and is excreted in the urine.

 Incubation period: 5-14 days

 - Mild anicteric febrile illness: 90% of patients.
 Biphasic in nature; septicemic phase followed by immune phase.

 - a severe form of the leptospirosis infection (icteric) which occurs in approximately 10% of patients

 - Typical biphasic course may not be present.